InPhroNeSys

 -

-agentic coding AI coding ARIMA bupaR Claude Code cost analysis data-analysis data management data quality data visualization DDMRP demand-driven demand forecasting demand planning developer tools ERP ETS Excel forecast accuracy Forecasting fpp3 ggplot2 inventory-management inventory management lead-time lean machine-learning manufacturing master data MRP process-mining procurement prompt engineering pull-system Python R R programming sales analysis seasonal plots Shiny supply-chain supply chain analytics time series visualization waffle charts
+agentic coding AI coding ARIMA bupaR Claude Code cost analysis data management data quality data visualization DDMRP demand-driven demand forecasting demand planning developer tools ERP ETS Excel forecast accuracy Forecasting fpp3 ggplot2 inventory-management inventory management lead-time lean machine-learning manufacturing master data MRP open source process-mining procurement prompt engineering prophet pull-system R R programming RStudio Shiny supplier negotiation supply-chain supply chain analytics tidyverts time series visualization

 -